btower-labz/terraform-btlabz-aws-asg-reference-layer/README.md

 This is a reference architecture for a sample python app with enabled HA and resiliency, autoscaling and database backend.

 This is the index page for the solution.
 Additional information might be available inside module repositories.

+This architecture is a fully functional MVP.
+And there is always enough space to improve.
+See TODO list in the end and marks across the code.

 ## Features